 - Be aware if your gas station sells gasoline with ethanol.
 Special precautions should be taken when using ethanol-blended gasoline. - Level your boat; fuel goes in more quickly and is less likely to spill if your boat is level.
 Adjust your bunks/rollers or lower your trailer hitch if necessary.
-Note any needed changes and adjust
+Note any changes needed and adjust the trailer after your next launch.